d12frosted/elpa-mirror/gnu/denote-readme.txt

 [The file-naming scheme] See section 5

-9 Automatically rename Denote buffers ═════════════════════════════════════
+10 Automatically rename Denote buffers ══════════════════════════════════════

-  The `denote-rename-buffer-mode' minor mode provides the means to automatically rename the buffer of a Denote file upon visiting the file.
-A buffer is renamed upon visiting the underlying file.
-This means that existing buffers are not renamed until they are visited again in a new buffer (files are visited with the command `find-file' or related).
+  The minor mode `denote-rename-buffer-mode' provides the means to automatically rename the buffer of a Denote file upon visiting the file.
+This applies both to existing Denote files as well as new ones ([Points of entry]).
 Enable the mode thus:

   ┌────
   │ (denote-rename-buffer-mode 1)
   └────

-  The default behaviour is to rename the buffer based on the file’s title, which is retrieved from the front matter or from the `TITLE' component of the file name ([The file-naming scheme]).
+  Buffers are named by applying the function specified in the user option `denote-rename-buffer-function'.
+The default function is `denote-rename-buffer': it renames the buffer based on the template set in the user option `denote-rename-buffer-format'.
+By default, the formatting template targets only the `TITLE' component of the file name ([The file-naming scheme]).
+Other fields are explained elsewhere in this manual ([The denote-rename-buffer-format]).

-  Customize the user option `denote-rename-buffer-function' to affect how buffers are renamed.
-Its value must be the symbol of a function.
-  The default is the `denote-rename-buffer-with-title', with an alternative of `denote-rename-buffer-with-identifier'.

-  The user option also accepts an arbitrary function.
-Refer to the implementation details of `denote-rename-buffer-with-title' or `denote-rename-buffer-with-identifier' for guidance on how to write a custom function.

   Note that renaming a buffer is not the same as renaming a file ([Renaming files]).
 The former is just for convenience inside of Emacs.
 Whereas the latter is for writing changes to disk, making them available to all programs.

+[Points of entry] See section 3

 [The file-naming scheme] See section 5

+[The denote-rename-buffer-format] See section 10.1

 [Renaming files] See section 4

+10.1 The `denote-rename-buffer-format' option ─────────────────────────────────────────────

+  The user option `denote-rename-buffer-format' controls how the function `denote-rename-buffer' chooses the name of the buffer-to-be-renamed.

+  The value of this user option is a string.
+The following specifiers are placeholders for Denote file name components ([The file-naming scheme]):

+  • The `%t' is the Denote `TITLE' of the file.
+  • The `%i' is the Denote `IDENTIFIER' of the file.
+  • The `%d' is the same as `%i' (`DATE' mnemonic).
+  • The `%s' is the Denote `SIGNATURE' of the file.
+  • The `%k' is the Denote `KEYWORDS' of the file.
+  • The `%%' is a literal percent sign.

+  In addition, the following flags are available for each of the
+  specifiers:

+  `0'
+        Pad to the width, if given, with zeros instead of spaces.
+  `-'
+        Pad to the width, if given, on the right instead of the left.
+  `<'
+        Truncate to the width and precision, if given, on the left.
+  `>'
+        Truncate to the width and precision, if given, on the right.
+  `^'
+        Convert to upper case.
+  `_'
+        Convert to lower case.

+  When combined all together, the above are written thus:

+  ┌────
+  │ %<flags><width><precision>SPECIFIER-CHARACTER
+  └────

+  Any other string it taken as-is.
+Users may want, for example, to include some text that makes Denote buffers stand out, such as a `[D]' prefix.
+Examples:

+  ┌────
+  │ ;; Use the title (default)
+  │ (setq denote-rename-buffer-format "%t")
+  │
+  │ ;; Use the title and keywords with some emoji in between │ (setq denote-rename-buffer-format "%t 🤨 %k")
+  │
+  │ ;; Use the title with a literal "[D]" before it
+  │ (setq denote-rename-buffer-format "[D] %t")
+  └────

+  Users who need yet more flexibility are best served by writing their own function and assigning it to the `denote-rename-buffer-function'.

+[The file-naming scheme] See section 5

-10 Use Org dynamic blocks
+11 Use Org dynamic blocks
 ═════════════════════════

   Denote can optionally integrate with Org mode’s “dynamic blocks” facility.
 Start by loading the relevant library:

   ┌────
-  │ ;; Register Denote's Org dynamic blocks
   │ (require 'denote-org-dblock)
   └────